FlipAttack: Jailbreak LLMs via Flipping: Methodology

 {\textbf{Evaluation Metrics.}} To evaluation a jailbreak attack $\mathcal{J}$, the dictionary-based evaluation \citep{GCG} only considers whether LLMs reject the harmful request.
 It keeps a dictionary of rejection phrases and checks whether the response $\mathcal{S}'$ contains the rejection phrase in the dictionary.
 If so, $\mathcal{J}$ fails and vice versa.
-Differently, GPT-based evaluation \citep{jailbroken} considers the rejection status, the completion of the harmful request, and the illegal/unsafe output.
+Differently, GPT-based evaluation \citep{jailbroken,hu2024explaining} considers the rejection status, the completion of the harmful request, and the illegal/unsafe output.
 It uses a strong LLM, for example, GPT-4, to score $\mathcal{S}'$ through the prompt in Figure \ref{prompt:gpt_based_evaluation}.
 This paper focuses primarily on GPT-based evaluation, which is more accurate, as shown in \citep{jailbroken} and Section \ref{sec:appendix_evaluation_metric}.

 {\textbf{Mechanism behind Understanding Ability.}} To better jailbreak the victim LLMs, we first analyze the mechanism behind LLMs' strong and safe understanding ability, e.g., how LLMs understand and recognize a harmful input.
 It may stems from various techniques, like high-quality data \citep{Textbooks}, scaling law \citep{hoffmann2022training}, RLHF \citep{gpt_4}, red-teaming \citep{ganguli2022red}, long CoT\footnote{https://openai.com/index/learning-to-reason-with-llms/}, etc. Although different LLMs may leverage diverse techniques, one common nature is that all recent state-of-the-art LLMs are autoregressive and utilize the next-token prediction task during training.
 Therefore, 1) LLMs tend to understand the sentence from left to right even if they can access the entire text.
-2) Introducing noise at the left side of the sentence affects the LLMs' understanding more significantly than introducing noise at the right side.
+2) Introducing perturbation at the left side of the sentence affects the LLMs' understanding more significantly than introducing perturbation at the right side.
 Experimental evidence can be found in Section \ref{sec:reasons_for_success}.
-These insights inspire the design of FlipAttack.
+These insights inspire our designs.